NJRSAM003/FaradayExplorer/README.md

 ```bash
 bash uninstall.sh
 ```

-The uninstaller is interactive (asks for confirmation) and reverses every step the installer made:

-1. Deletes the desktop launcher entry (`~/.local/share/applications/faraday_explorer.desktop`)
-2. Deletes the installed app icon (`~/.local/share/icons/hicolor/512x512/apps/faraday_explorer.png`)
-3. Removes the Qt settings cache (`~/.config/AmaniAstro/`) that remembers your previously-selected file paths
-4. Removes the `faraday_explorer` conda environment

-After it's done, you can delete the cloned repository folder yourself with `rm -rf` if you no longer need it.
-If you used a custom env name with the installer, pass the same name here:
+or if you custom named the environment:

 ```bash
 bash uninstall.sh my_env_name
 ```

----
+The uninstaller is interactive (asks for confirmation) and reverses every step the installer made.

+After it's done, you can delete the cloned repository folder.

 ## Quick Start